CyVerse-learning-materials/foss-2019/software_essentials/communication.rst

 **Networking**
 --------------

-Although we did't cover it explicitly in the announcement for the workshop, communicating with the public and other members of your science community is one of the most important parts of your science!
+Although we didn't cover it explicitly in the announcement for the workshop, communicating with the public and other members of your science community is one of the most important parts of your science!

 There are many ways scientists use social media and the web to share their data science ideas: